 Strawberries can be frozen whole, sliced or crushed, and with or without sugar.

-For whole, unsweetened berries, first freeze in a single layer on a baking sheet (like this one).
+For whole, unsweetened berries, first freeze in a single layer on a baking sheet.
 Doing so will keep them from getting stuck together later on.
 Once they’re solid, place in freezer containers or bags.
 Try to remove as much air as possible by completely filling containers or pressing extra air out of bags before sealing to avoid freezer burn.
 See our trick.

 For sweetened strawberries, halve or slice strawberries into a bowl.
 For each quart of berries, add 1/2 cup sugar and gently stir until sugar is dissolved.
 Lightly crush berries if desired.
 Spoon into a freezer container, seal tightly and freeze.